-Why socialise with usOnline and in person, find out why Australian freelancers choose the Freelance Jungle
+Why socialise with usOnline and in person, find out why people choose our Australian freelance events

 WHY SOCIALISE WITH US?

 The Freelance Jungle began with bringing people together.
 After realising the number one challenge facing freelancers was isolation, the aim was simple.
-Bring freelancers, startup captains and the self employed together in a friendly environment.
+Bring freelancers, startup captains and the self-employed together in a friendly environment.
 It began with beers in a Sydney pub, like a lot of the cooler things do.
+It’s grown to offering networking and in person events in Sydney, Melbourne, Brisbane and Wollongong on a regular basis.
+Perth and Adelaide have the occasional event and we’re always up for starting a chapter in your town or city.

 The low sales, high support ethos